Frequently Asked Questions About PFAS

 Solving water quality issues like PFAS is a journey that begins with strong partnerships.
 Veolia is committed to being a good corporate citizen in the communities that it serves, taking an active role in preserving water quality while improving public and environmental health.

 The company is available to any community that faces technical challenges adapting to the rapidly evolving regulatory landscape for PFAS in the environment.
 Whether it is a drinking water system that must ensure public health, a wastewater system that must adhere to environmental regulations or an industrial plant that needs to secure the optimum performance of its treatment processes, Veolia has considerable resources, technology, and expertise at hand.
-The company stands ready and able to solve PFAS technical challenges wherever they may occur.
+The company stands ready and willing to work with municipalities and industrial partners to use available technologies to address technical challenges wherever they may occur.

 Is funding available to communities to help solve these issues?